microsoft/OSPO/repository_cohorts/framework/README.md

 # Repository Cohorts

+This directory builds a small front-end page whose main purpose is to be a demo that lets users see the repository cohorts concept put into practice with a fixed export of Microsoft public repository metadata.

+It is designed to act as a companion to a talk that will be given at Open Source Summit North America 2024 titled ["Repository Cohorts: How OSPO's Can Programmatically Categorize All Their Repositories"](https://ossna2024.sched.com/event/1aBPX/repository-cohorts-how-ospos-can-programmatically-categorize-all-their-repositories-justin-gosses-microsoft-natalia-luzuriaga-remy-decausemaker-isaac-milarsky-centers-for-medicare-medicaid-services?iframe=no).
+The presentation slides [are online](https://docs.google.com/presentation/d/18bDgY8OnZIUfYe6E_TJmp0EARf7K98l8/edit?usp=sharing&ouid=104365002391330854633&rtpof=true&sd=true).

 The content of this directory holds a front-end only website built with the [Observable Framework](https://observablehq.com/framework) library.
 It is intended as demonstration of using repository cohorts concept to turn